noxouille/waybar-layouts/README.md

 ### Quartz

 A refined version of the Sepith layout with all core modules centered.
 Minimal floating island design with a single center island.
-Workspaces use the seven Sepith element colors (Earth, Water, Fire, Wind, Time, Space, Mirage) with glowing text shadows on the active workspace.
+Workspaces display kanji colored by the seven Sepith elements: empty workspaces show blurred kanji, occupied workspaces reveal the kanji clearly, and the active workspace has highlighted kanji with a glowing effect.

 ![Quartz](quartz/preview.png)

 ### Sepith

 Three floating islands (left, center, right) with semi-transparent backgrounds.
-Workspaces are colored by the seven Sepith elements, each glowing when active.
+Workspaces display kanji colored by the seven Sepith elements: empty workspaces show blurred kanji, occupied workspaces reveal the kanji clearly, and the active workspace has highlighted kanji with a glowing effect.

 ![Sepith](sepith/preview.png)

 ### Xipha

 Unified continuous bar inspired by the Xipha tactical orbment device.
-Features a subtle circuit-line gradient behind workspaces connecting the Quartz element dots.
-Active workspaces have a pronounced glow effect.
+Features a subtle circuit-line gradient connecting the workspace indicators.
+The active workspace is represented by a glowing circle (holo-core), while other workspaces use diamond shapes (quartz).
+Empty workspaces have the lowest opacity, occupied workspaces are visible, and the active workspace glows brightly.

 ![Xipha](xipha/preview.png)